Brian Cox – Por Que Precisamos Dos Exploradores

 there's more water on that moon of Jupiter

-há mais água naquela lua de Júpiter
+há mais água nessa lua de Júpiter

 than there is in all the oceans of the Earth combined.